Police: Accused killer assaults officers, steals cruiser in West Philly

+Investigators say he assaulted two Philadelphia police officers before stealing their car to make a getaway, but was eventually taken down by a homeowner.

-PHILADELPHIA (WPVI) --Police say the chain of events began on Poplar Street in West Philadelphia Saturday night that left two officers injured.
+Police say the chain of events began on Poplar Street in West Philadelphia Saturday.

 It started around 9:15 p.m. when two 19th District officers made a pedestrian stop in the 5500 block of Poplar Street.